Working in social media typically requires a combination of creativity, communication, strategy, and analysis.

 Skills: Writing and editing; generating ideas and content; knowledge of content management systems (CMS), customer relationship management (CRM), and SEO; understanding of social media monitoring and listening tools

 Learn more: Marketing Careers: 6 Areas to Explore

-Advancing in your social media career means taking on more managerial level roles.
-In these cases, you’ll likely be doing less content creation and more content oversight, managing junior members of a social media marketing team, approving their posts, developing strategy for campaigns, and ensuring everything runs smoothly.
+Advancing in your social media career means taking on more managerial-level roles.
+In these cases, you’ll likely be doing less content creation and more content oversight, managing junior members of a social media marketing team, approving their posts, developing strategies for campaigns, and ensuring everything runs smoothly.

 Social media managers are primarily responsible for executing the social strategy their team develops and managing all channels.
 They may also contribute research to campaign development, make sure all content aligns with a company’s brand identity, identify ways to increase engagement and drive traffic, and monitor channels for important developments.